riebers-m/StellarSalvage/docs/GDD.md

 7. **Week 13-14**: Testing, bug fixing, and polish.
 8. **Week 15**: Final testing and release preparation.

+## Architecture

+### Design Pattern: Functional Core, Imperative Shell

+**Stellar Salvage** is designed using the **Functional Core, Imperative Shell** architecture pattern.
+This approach ensures that the core logic of the game is highly testable, isolated from external dependencies, and maintains a clear separation of concerns between the game logic and the system-specific operations.

+### Core Logic

+The core logic is built around an **Entity Component System (ECS)**, which is responsible for managing game entities and their interactions.
+The core components include:

+- **Entities**: Represent individual game objects (e.g., spaceship, enemies, asteroids).
+- **Components**: Define specific attributes or behaviors (e.g., position, health, movement).
+- **Systems**: Implement the logic that operates on entities and their components (e.g., collision detection, movement, rendering).

+### Imperative Shell

+The **Imperative Shell** abstracts the platform-specific and rendering backend details.
+It interfaces with the core logic to handle tasks such as:

+- **Rendering**: Drawing the game world and entities on the screen.
+- **Input Handling**: Processing player inputs (e.g., keyboard, mouse).
+- **Audio**: Managing sound effects and background music.
+- **Resource Management**: Loading and managing game assets like textures, sounds, and levels.

+This separation allows the core game logic to be developed and tested independently of the rendering engine or platform, promoting cleaner code and easier maintenance.

 ## Conclusion

 **Stellar Salvage** aims to provide an engaging and challenging space adventure for players of all ages.
-With its core mechanics, progressively challenging levels, and vibrant art style, it promises to be an exciting addition to the action-adventure genre.
+With its core mechanics, progressively challenging levels, vibrant art style, and a robust architecture, it promises to be an exciting addition to the action-adventure genre.